janesmae/ye_olde_janesmae.github.io/_posts/2015-10-25-state-of-the-apps-essentials-in-2015.md

 ### Communication

 * [Textual][textual]{:target="_blank"} - Probably the best IRC client.
-At least it is one of the more stable ones around.
+At least it is one of the most stable ones around.
 I know, IRC in 2015 is lame but I'm still a bit old-school and can not really give up that addiction.

 * [Slack][slack]{:target="_blank"} - Team communication has never been easier.
 For me it is the best team IM solution currently available, providing public chats with a topic and private group conversations as well.
 There are many competitors out there, every single one has it's good and bad sides.
 I have been using [Fleep][fleep]{:target="_blank"} for almost a year until recently, but it has a different end goal(merge email with IM) and therefore these 2 apps can really not be compared.

 ### Office Suite

 * [Office365][office]{:target="_blank"} - Unfortunately this is still a must in this day and age.
 But hey, it is software on lease.
 It provides some fantastic online features complimenting the offline software.
 I would gladly swap over to Apple's iWork(Pages, Numbers, Keynote) suite but it keeps messing up the excel tables of others.
-It is like an industry standard, almost everyone uses it.
+It is an industry standard, almost everyone uses it.

 ### Miscellaneous